w3c/wai-wcag-em/scope.md

 <dl>

 <dt>Websites</dt>
 <dd>Websites exist in many sizes, anywhere from just the one page to collections of thousands or more.
-Websites with many pages can use the <a href="#step3">sampling procedure</a> to select a representative sample.
+Websites with many pages can use the <a href="#step3">sampling procedure</a> to select a representative <a href="#sampleset">sample set</a>.
 On websites with a few pages, all pages can be evaluated and the <a href="#step3">sampling procedure</a> can be skipped. </dd>

 <dt>Web applications</dt>
 <dd>Web applications generally contain a lot of dynamically generated content and functionality.
 They tend to be more complex and interactive.
-Therefore, they typically require more time and effort to evaluate, and will typically need a larger sample set.
+Therefore, they typically require more time and effort to evaluate, and will typically need a larger <a href="#sampleset">sample set</a>.
 Some examples of web applications include web-based email clients, document editors, video sharing platforms, social media sites and booking platforms.

 <dt>Native applications</dt>
-<dd>For native applications, no list of URLs can be generated to base a representative sample on.
-Instead, samples can be identified with unique screenshots and/or descriptions of the path that lead to the specific sample.</dd>
+<dd>For native applications, no list of URLs can be generated to base a representative <a href="#sampleset">sample set</a> on.
+Instead, samples can be identified with unique screenshots and/or descriptions of the path that lead to the specific <a href="#sample">sample</a>.</dd>

 <dt>Kiosks</dt>
 <dd>TBD</dd>